alexisdavalos/nextjs-blog/_posts/invert-binary-tree.md

 ```

-In a familiar **BFS** manner, we traversed through our tree structure, except this time we created an inner loop to keep track of each level in our tree and therefore the result should now look like this:
+In a familiar **BFS** manner, we traversed through our tree structure, except this time we created an inner loop to keep track of each level in our tree and therefore the result should be a list with subarrays for every level of our tree.

+The following print statements..

 ```python
 print('Original', tree)